withoutminh/HTLVN-Map/README.md

 ## Features

 - Responsive for mobile users
-- Detailed information page for each province
+- Detailed information page for each province ( not on this website )
 - Images of each province